The signals of doomsday II: Cosmological signatures of late time $SU(3)_c$ symmetry breaking: Introduction

 We will first write down the model supporting $SU(3)_c$ gauge symmetry breaking, which is still consistent with the current observational data.
 To avoid most of the astrophysical and collider constraints, we will consider a first-order phase transition.
 Such a model inevitably contains a new massive colored scalar field responsible for the symmetry breaking.
 We will then derive the dynamics of a true vacuum bubble propagation and particle production in its background.
 Since the vacuum state of the fields is changing during the bubble propagation in space, the process will result in a copious particle production due to the vacuum mismatch.
 Eventually, we are interested in the long-range observable signature detectable on Earth.
 We will therefore first calculate the decay of the massive colored scalar field and massive gluons.
-We will then use \texttt{Pythia} \cite{Sjostrand:2014zea,Bierlich:2022pfr} to hadronize the decay products and finally calculate their decays into photons and neutrinos.
+We will then use \texttt{Pythia 8} to hadronize the decay products and finally calculate their decays into photons and neutrinos.
+In addition, we will analyze the phenomenology of the physical color-octet scalar and of the massive gluons in the broken phase, including their decay widths, branching ratios, and the corresponding photon and neutrino yields.
+We will also show that, besides the direct vacuum-mismatch contribution, frictional dissipation of the bubble-wall energy into the shocked medium can generate an additional thermal population of heavy quanta whose contribution may dominate the final signal by many orders of magnitude.

 If the propagation of the bubble wall is slowed down due to interaction with surrounding matter and radiation, we will be able to detect these photons and neutrinos before the bubble wall hits us.
 To take into account this friction, we derive the dynamics of the wall in a viscous medium and find the time-dependent proper acceleration which drives the particle production.
 Once the terminal velocity is reached and the proper acceleration drops to zero, particle production due to this mechanism also stops.
 Thus, we will also show neutrino and photon spectra produced only up to the moment when the terminal velocity is reached.
+We will further show that the same friction responsible for slowing the wall also deposits a substantial amount of energy into the surrounding medium, leading to thermal particle production behind the wall.
+This thermal component persists even after the direct acceleration-driven vacuum-mismatch contribution becomes strongly suppressed, and therefore provides an additional and potentially dominant source of observable high-energy photons and neutrinos.

-\section{Model for \texorpdfstring{$SU(3)_c$}{SU(3)C} gauge symmetry breaking}
+\section{Model for \texorpdfstring{$SU(3)_c$}{SU(3)c} gauge symmetry breaking}

 When considering a model for $SU(3)_c$ gauge symmetry breaking, we have two options: either a first- or second-order phase transition.
 A second-order phase transition is a smooth process in which the field responsible for the symmetry breaking is smoothly rolling down its own potential.
 If we are interested in the late-time phase transition, such a field must be very light, i.e. with a mass of the order of the current temperature in the universe ($\sim 10^{-4}$eV).
 Such a field will be very difficult to hide from the current collider constraints.
 We therefore choose to study a first-order phase transition involving a colored scalar field with a mass above the current collider limits.
 In this scenario, we live in the false vacuum where $SU(3)_c$ gauge symmetry is not broken.
 Eventually we will tunnel into the true vacuum, however, if the lifetime of the false vacuum is longer than the age of the universe, no observational constraints (either cosmological, or collider) will be violated.
 Although observational constraints indicate that most of our universe is currently in the unbroken phase, they do not exclude the possibility that bubbles of the true vacuum already exist within our universe.